-X2.3.3.5 Character of haul (kind of road, maximum grades, and so forth)
+X2.3.3.5 Character of haul (kind of road, maximum grades, etc.)

 X2.3.3.6 Details as to extent and location of material represented by each sample.

 NOTE X2.2-A sketch of plans and elevations, showing the thickness and location of different layers, is recommended for this purpose.